 You’ll be billed by the Business Office for funds that COA is required to repay.
 Accounts not paid within 90 days are turned over to a collection agency.

-Federal Work-Study (FWS) students who fall below half-time status (six credit hours) will need to notify the Financial Aid Office.
+Federal Work-Study (FWS) students who fall below half-time status (6 credit hours) will need to notify the Financial Aid Office.
 Federal student aid, including FWS funds, may be adjusted.

-Any student receiving the North Carolina Education Lottery Grant (NCELS) and/or the North Carolina Community College Grant (NCCCG), who withdraws prior to 35 percent completion of the semester, will be required to repay a portion of these funds.
+Any student receiving the North Carolina Education Lottery Grant (NCELS), the North Carolina Community College Grant (NCCCG), and/or the North Carolina Longleaf Commitment Grant (NCLCG), who withdraws prior to 35 percent completion of the semester, will be required to repay a portion of these funds.